jeromefroe/golang_benchmarks/README.md

 # Golang Benchmarks

 Various benchmarks for different patterns in Go.
-Many of these are implementations of or were inspired by
+Some of these are implementations of or were inspired by
 [this excellent article on performance in Go](http://bravenewgeek.com/so-you-wanna-go-fast/).
 Furthemore, the Golang wiki provides a